Walk Zones

 If you have a question about walk zones, please email walkzones@k12albemarle.org.

-Albemarle County Public Schools has recently decided to enforce the current walk zone distance criteria across the Division.
-Schools that already have walk zones are Albemarle High, Monticello High, Lakeside Middle, Hollymead Elementary and Woodbrook Elementary.
-Schools that will see changes due to the enforcement of the walk criteria below include Albemarle High, Henley Middle, Lakeside Middle, and Western Albemarle High.
+In 2021, Albemarle County Public Schools decided to enforce the current walk zone distance criteria across the Division.
+Schools that already had walk zones were Albemarle High, Monticello High, Lakeside Middle, Hollymead Elementary and Woodbrook Elementary.
+Schools that saw additional changes due to the enforcement of the walk criteria included Albemarle High, Henley Middle, Lakeside Middle, and Western Albemarle High.

 Three students with backpacks on walk down a sidewalk toward a school.